evemuproject/evemu_server/README.md

 ## Introduction
 EVEmu is a work-in-progress server emulator for the space MMO EVE Online.
 This is an educational project.
 Please see the disclaimer below for details.

-## Status
-This release brings in massive new core system updates to EVEmu.
-These changes will dramatically increase the rate of change to this repository and make future contributions easier.

 ## ChangeLog
 [ChangeLog](doc/ChangeLog.md)